darshanbachhav1/brainstorming-app/README.md

  # brainstorming-app
- tjis is brainstorming app using react js
+ this is brainstorming app using react js